THE CHARIOTS OF GOD

 In the Kingdom of God nothing is assumed; nothing is taken for granted.
 All is examined carefully.
 God has a precise will concerning each detail of His dwelling place.
 This was true of the Tabernacle of the Congregation.
 This was true of Ezekiel’s temple.
 It is true of you and me as we are being changed into the image of the Lord Jesus Christ.

-And he brought me thither, and, behold, there was a man, whose appearance was like the appearance of brass, with a line of flax in his hand, and a measuring reed; and he stood in the gate.
+He took me there, and behold, there was a man whose appearance was like the appearance of bronze.
+He had a line of flax and a measuring rod in his hand, and he stood in the gateway.
 (Ezekiel 40:3)

 There always is a wall around the work of God in the human personality.
 The Lord works with each saint building up resistance to the lust of the flesh, the lust of the eyes, and the pride of life.
 All that would contaminate, all that would invite to idolatry, all that would encourage rebellion against the Father’s will, must be driven from us.